 READ MORE: Why Frederick Douglass Matters

 When Frederick was about 10, he was given to Anthony’s daughter, Lucretia Auld.
-She and her husband Thomas sent Douglass to serve his brother, Hugh, in Baltimore, where he learned to read while working as a house slave.
-In 1833, after Thomas and Hugh got in a dispute, Thomas took back the slaves.
+She and her husband Thomas sent Douglass to serve his brother, Hugh, in Baltimore, where he learned to read while working in his owner's house.
+In 1833, after Thomas and Hugh got in a dispute, Thomas took back the enslaved workers.
 Douglass returned to Thomas’s estate the same year and resumed work as a field hand.

 In 1845, Douglass increased his renown with the publication of Narrative of the Life of Frederick Douglass, an autobiography that painted a grim picture of his life in slavery.
 (Later, he updated it to include more information about his escape and later life.)
-In the book, Douglass named his former masters, who had been attempting to capture him using bounty hunters who specialized in tracking down escaped slaves.
+In the book, Douglass named his former owners, who had been attempting to capture him using bounty hunters who specialized in tracking down people who escaped enslavement.
 To avoid capture, Douglass fled to Great Britain, but quickly returned to the United States to continue his crusade against slavery, after a group of supporters paid for his freedom.

 A few years later, Douglass met a member of the Auld family in person for the first time since his escape.
 Amanda Auld Sears, Thomas’s daughter, approached Douglass after an 1857 lecture in Philadelphia and invited him to visit her at home.
 Amanda’s views on slavery had changed in her adulthood, and she had become an anti-slavery advocate despite the tensions this created in her family.
 During their emotional meeting, Amanda and Douglass reminisced about their shared childhood.
 Douglass also used the time to ask about his family members, who were still owned by Auld.